-D. HANDICAP ADJUSTMENTS - Rule of Golf Committee Procedure 5a/Rules of Handicapping 7.2b:
+B. HANDICAP ADJUSTMENTS - Rule of Golf Committee Procedure 5a/Rules of Handicapping 7.2b:

-The CGA can adjust or withdraw a player's Playing Handicap during the season for any reason per the USGA Handicap System.
+The CGA can adjust or withdraw a player's Playing Handicap during the season for any reason per the Rules of Handicapping.
 Both player involved and his club will be notified of the adjusted Playing Handicap and its application in future CGA events.

-Low Differential Exceptional Score Phase: Players will who play better than the low net differential table below will need to have their "playing handicap" adjusted prior to each match.
-This can be done in the Handicap Analysis portion of the Golf Genius TM Software.
-It is the Captain and Players responsibility to let an opposing team know that they are on the Exceptional Score worksheet.
-This sheet will be public for all teams to see.

-- → -4 to -4.9 is 1 shot off their playing handicap after it is adjusted to net off of zero, - ➤ -5 to -6.9 is 2 shots off their playing handicap after it is adjusted to net off of zero, ➤ -7 to -8.9 is 3 shots off their playing handicap after it is adjusted to net off of zero, - > -9 to -10.9 is 4 shots and more than 11 shots is possible disqualification for the remainder of the season.

-^{}If the player being adjusted is the low ball in the group, add one to each of the other three players.

-Multiple offenses will be added together.
-Both leagues will be added together.
+- i.
+Low Differential Exceptional Score Phase: Players will who play better than the low net differential table below will need to have their Playing Handicap adjusted prior to each match.
+This can be done in the Handicap Analysis portion of Golf Genius.
+This sheet will be public for all teams to see on the Interclub Website. - a. -4 to -4.9 is 1 shot off their playing handicap after it is adjusted to net off of zero, - b. -5 to -6.9 is 2 shots off their playing handicap after it is adjusted to net off of zero, - c. -7 to -8.9 is 3 shots off their playing handicap after it is adjusted to net off of zero, - d. -9 to -10.9 is 4 shots and more than 11 shots is possible disqualification for the remainder of the season. - e.
+If the player being adjusted is the low ball in the group, add the appropriate strokes to each of the other three players. - f.
+Multiple offenses will be added together. - ii.
+NEW FOR 2023 All Handicap Reductions will apply for one year from the exceptional score date - a.
+Reductions earned in Interclub play will apply ONLY to future Interclub matches the player intends to compete in. - iii.
+Exceptional Score Formula: (113/slope) x (adjusted gross score course rating PCC adjustments) (LHI) Note: Apply 0 for PCC adjustments - iv.
+NEW for 2023 The captain of a player on the Exceptional Score List has the responsibility to notify their opposing captain of who is on the list and how many strokes need to be deducted from the upcoming match.
+FAILURE TO DO SO MAY RESULT IN A MATCH POINT REDUCTION BY THE INTERCLUB COMMITTEE.

-☐ After reviewing players scoring records.
-If the CGA determines the player has not followed the USGA Rules of Handicapping, the CGA will adjust any previous match scores from that player to a DQ.
+v.
+After reviewing players scoring records, if the CGA determines the player has not followed the Rules of Handicapping, the CGA may adjust any previous match scores from that player to a DQ.
 The full team match results will be updated.